MTKruto/website/src/starting-the-client.md

 </code-group>

-Now try running your code and see if the "Started." message is logged.
-If it did, you are good to go!
+Run the code and confirm that it logs "Started."